 Dive against Debris

-Dive against debris program was established in 2011 by Project AWARE and later continued by PADI Aware.
+The dive against debris program was established in 2011 by Project AWARE and later continued by PADI Aware.
 The dive against debris map represents the largest underwater citizen science database and movement for marine debris on the planet.
 Over 90,000 Torchbearers around the world have removed nearly 2 million pieces of marine debris from underwater environments.
 Check out the Dive Against Debris map!

-Join us on our next event!
+Join us at our next event!